MicrosoftDocs/power-platform/power-platform/admin/create-dlp-policy.md

    </tr>
    <tr>
    <td width="20%"> Available (n)    </td>
    <td width="80%"> Environments which are not explicitly included or excluded in the policy scope.
 For environment policy and tenant-level policies with scope defined as <b>Add multiple environments</b>, this list represents the subset of environments that are not included in the policy scope.
-For tenant-level policies with scope defined as **Exclude certain environments**, this pivot represents the set of environments that are included within the policy scope.   </td>
+For tenant-level policies with scope defined as <b>Exclude certain environments</b>, this pivot represents the set of environments that are included within the policy scope.   </td>
    </tr>
    <tr>
    <td width="20%"> Added to policy (n)   </td>